ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 > ⚠️ **NOTE:** Using this option the enviroment is fucntional but files can **not** be uploaded.
 A error message will be shown.

-To create a test enviroment whitout buckets
+To create a test environment without buckets

 - uncomment the resource `options/gateway-local-files` or `github.com/ZenHubHQ/zenhub-enterprise.git//k8s-cluster/options/gateway-local-files`
 - comment out the resource `options/gateway-buckets` or `github.com/ZenHubHQ/zenhub-enterprise.git//k8s-cluster/options/gateway-buckets`